Arnaroo/VX/README.md

-VX is a **desktop genome browser** in the family of IGV, UCSC Genome Browser, JBrowse, Jbrowse 2, SeqMonk, Tablet, Pileup.js, and Pretzel — but built for a different decade.
+VX is a **desktop genome browser** in the family of IGV, UCSC Genome Browser, JBrowse, Jbrowse 2, SeqMonk, Tablet, Pileup.js, and Pretzel, but built for a different decade.
 It targets four audiences that the current generation of browsers serves less
 well: